broadinstitute/imaging-backup-scripts/examples_aws_backup.md

 ```

 Run the archiving script across all the plates.
 Note that `max-procs` refers to the number of processes *per machine*.
-So `max-procs 1` means that each machine on the fleet will run one process.
+So `max-procs 1` means that each node on the fleet will run one process.

 ```
 parallel \